SAP-samples/teched2025-AI163/exercises/ex4/Exercise 4.1: Test an Agent in Private Environment.md

 <br>:full_moon: **Result**: Joule responds with the success message you created earlier along with the shipment number and link to the GTT system

+> [!WARNING]
+> You will not be able to directly access the GTT system due to restricted Authorization.
+Ask your trainer to show you the created shipment in the GTT system.

 <img width="1791" height="813" alt="image" src="https://github.com/user-attachments/assets/c842a81c-a3be-4837-9fee-8045d3090b1b" />